pydantic/pydantic/docs/usage/types.md

     - `tld_required: bool = True`
     - `allowed_schemes: Optional[Set[str]] = None`

-If you require custom types they can be created in a similar way to the application specific types defined above.

 The above types (which all inherit from `AnyUrl`) will attempt to give descriptive errors when invalid URLs are
 provided: